SeeTheC/Face-Detection-using-Faster-R-CNN/README.md

 - We used following dataset:
   - WIDER
     -32,203 images and label 393,703 faces with a high degree of variability in scale, pose and occlusion as depicted in the sample images.WIDER FACE dataset is organized based on 61 event classes.
 For each event class, we randomly select 40%/10%/50% data as training, validation and testing sets.
-  - FDDB
-   - This data set contains the annotations for 5171 faces in a set of 2845 images.
+  - FDDB.
+This data set contains the annotations for 5171 faces in a set of 2845 images.
   - Some of our own images

 - We Train our dataset on following model: